 Social Services is an umbrella term for a wide range of care and support activities in the health and social sector.
-Many public and private organisations deliver social services to people requiring help in facing difficult situations, either because they are without work, a home, family and friends, or because they are living with sickness, disability, discrimination, violence, abuse or crime.
+Many public and private organisations deliver social services to people requiring help in facing difficult situations in life, because they are without work, a home, family and friends, or because they are living with sickness, disability, discrimination, violence, abuse or crime.
 Social services are not a niche sector, but an essential component of social protection systems.
 EU Member States allocate up to 50% of their national budgets to financing health and social services, and millions of people across the EU benefit from social services daily.

-EU social policies have been a work in progress for many years, with numerous treaties and strategies reflecting considerable efforts to enhance the social dimension of the Union.
+EU social policies have been a work in progress for many years, with numerous treaties and strategies reflecting considerable efforts to enhance the social dimension of the European Union.
 The Europe 2020 strategy places high priority on Inclusive Growth, with a variety of ambitions aimed at reducing the gaps between the rich and poor in European society.
-One area of the EU’s action is investment in social infrastructure such as schools, hospitals, prisons, or community housing.
+One area of EU action is investment in social infrastructure such as schools, hospitals, prisons, or community housing.

 A large number of service providers are not-for-profit organisations that prioritise the quality of services over financial gain.
 They consider their work a service to the community, an expression of solidarity, and a contribution to safeguarding the well-being, rights and dignity of fellow citizens.
 Under the guiding principles of responding to the needs of vulnerable groups, alleviating human suffering, and helping people to lead a life in dignity and good physical and mental health, National Red Cross Societies in the EU deliver health and social services at the local level in thousands of communities across Europe.